GOP candidate for NC governor blasts public spending as his family nonprofit rakes in taxpayer funds - WTOP News

 PERSONAL STRUGGLES

-Robinson often speaks of struggle and redemption, setting himself apart from career politicians and wealthy influencers in Raleigh.
+Robinson often speaks of struggle and redemption, setting himself apart from career politicians and wealthy influencers in Raleigh, the state capital.
 This compelling autobiography, combined with Robinson’s brash talk, has endeared him to supporters of Donald Trump, who endorsed Robinson at a March rally.
 The presumptive Republican presidential nominee often refers to Robinson as “Martin Luther King on steroids.”

 “I grew up poor,” Robinson says frequently, detailing his childhood as the son of an alcoholic father who died when he was in elementary school.
 He recounts that he “lost my car, my home,” was “forced into bankruptcy,” and “lost my job not once but twice.”